CPAP Board Meeting Schedule for the 2013/2014 School Year

 The Continuous Progress Program offers several features that distinguish it from the traditional program, including Spanish instruction, increased one-on-one time with teachers and paraprofessional aides,additional class time for first and second grades, and a consistent classmate environment from year to year.
 The collective cooperation of home and school ensures the best possible learning environment for students.
 Academic instruction is based on the traditional district curriculum and augmented with the following elements:

-- Grades 1 and 2 have a longer school day than those in the traditional program.
+- Grade 1 has a longer school day than the traditional program.

 - Classes have a lower child to adult ratio, achieved through paid aides and parent volunteers.
 All grades have classroom aides for 19.5 hours per week, plus additional time with a specialized reading aide.

 - All students receive the enrichment of Spanish instruction, beginning with kindergarten.

 - The program relies on active parent participation in and out of the classroom, as well as frequent communication between parents and teachers.

 - An annual donation from parents pays for classroom para-educators, Spanish instructor, supplies and other essentials deemed necessary by the classroom teacher and/or Continuous Progress Program Board.
 The parent donation, determined annually by the board, is necessary for the operation and continuation of the program.